-1.3 BETTERMENT AND HARDWARE ALLOWANCES
+1.3 ALLOWANCES

-- A. Costs included in the AllowanceS: Contractor's costs for products, delivery, installation, labor, supervision equipment rental and taxes. - B. Costs not included in the Allowances: Contractor's costs for overhead, profit, bonds and insurance.
-These costs shall be included in the Contract Sum. - C. Funds will be drawn from the Allowances only by Change Order. - D. At closeout of Contract, funds remaining in Allowances will be credited to Owner by Change Order.
+- A. Allowances are to be used only as directed by Architect for Owner's purposes. - B. Costs included in allowances: Contractor's costs for products, delivery, installation, labor, supervision equipment rental and taxes. - C. Costs not included in allowances: Contractor's costs for overhead, profit, bonds and insurance.
+These costs shall be included in the Contract Sum. - D. Funds will be drawn from allowances only by Change Order. - E. At closeout of Contract, funds remaining in allowances will be credited to Owner by Change Order.